SophisticaSean/elixir-async-testing/README.md

 You'll also need to install postgres locally or in a docker container and tweak the values in `config/test.exs` accordingly.

+You'll need to create and migrate the database to run the tests:
+ - MIX_ENV=test mix ecto.create
+ - MIX_ENV=test mix ecto.migrate

 Run `mix test` to run the tests in the branch you're interested in.
 This repo is a companion repo to (this article on Medium.]()